 Specific laboratory tests explore the health status of the individual by measuring the functionality of specific body systems and nutritional imbalances.
 Nutritional imbalances are often at the root of many complex, chronic health conditions.
-Many regular laboratory tests measure the indications of disease which can be restrictive in understanding the total health picture.

 Tests are based on saliva, blood, urine and stools.
 The more popular tests are: